AP source: Andre Iguodala getting traded to Miami Heat - WHIZ News

 “Bam, I’m really looking forward to playing with him,” Iguodala said.

-Adebayo feels the same way about Iguodala and values his playoff experience.
+Butler and Adebayo, speaking after Miami’s loss in Los Angeles to the Clippers on Wednesday night, indicated they were excited to add Iguodala to their mix.

-“He’s been there a lot times, so you know he’s going to bring a lot of knowledge,” Adebayo said.
+Added Adebayo, who values his playoff experience: “You know he’s going to bring a lot of knowledge.”

-Holding the team option for 2021-22 is a critical component for Miami, which intends to have maximum flexibility for free-agent shopping in the summer of 2021 and made clear to all teams in recent days — and even last summer — that it would not compromise those plans.
+Holding the team option for 2021-22 is a critical component of Iguodala’s extension for Miami, which intends to have maximum flexibility for free-agent shopping in the summer of 2021 and made clear to all teams in recent days — and even last summer — that it would not compromise those plans.

-The 36-year-old Iguodala was the 2015 NBA Finals MVP for Golden State and was traded to Memphis last summer.
+The 36-year-old Iguodala was traded to Memphis last summer.
 He did not play for the Grizzlies, after he and the team agreed that it would be best if he was sent elsewhere.
-It took several months, but Miami became that destination.
+It took seven months, but Miami became that next destination.

 “He won, what, three championship rings?”
 Heat guard Goran Dragic said.
 “Happy to have him.
 Can’t wait to pick his brain.
 He’s going to do great things for us.”